-Who is this guidance for?
+Who is the statutory guidance for?

-This statutory guidance should be read and followed by Local Authority Chief Executives, Directors of Children's Services, Harrow Local Safeguarding Children Board (LSCB) and senior managers within organisations who commission and provide services for children and families.
+This statutory guidance should be read and followed by Local Authority Chief Executives, Directors of Children's Services, Harrow Safeguarding Strategic Partnership (HSSP) and senior managers within organisations who commission and provide services for children and families.
+Everyone who works with children - including teachers, GPs, nurses, midwives, health visitors, early year's professionals, youth workers, police, A&E staff, paediatricians, voluntary and community workers and social workers - has a responsibility for keeping them safe.

 It is of extreme importance and relevance to those in the voluntary and community, faith & private sector who have direct contact with children and families.